os-climate/OS-Climate-Community-Hub/SAFE_KEEPING_CREDENTIALS.md

 # Best Practices to Safeguard Your Credentials

+- Keep your credentials.env one directory level above your GitHub tree, so GitHub can never see it.
 - Red Hat team updated the osc_ingest_tools library to provide an interface that doesn't even mention credentials.env:
 - From the AWS Account page, copy the export scripts from the appropriate role using the "Command Line or Programmatic Access" link
 - Paste the copied text into ~/credentials.env